Your Body Already Knows How to Eat

 Your Body Isn't Broken

-If trusting your body feels impossible right now, that doesn't mean your body is unreliable.
-Body trust becomes buried when food access has been inconsistent, when disordered eating patterns develop, when eating has been controlled or judged, or when hunger and fullness have been ignored or punished.
+If trusting your body feels difficult right now, that doesn't mean your body is unreliable.
+Body trust gets buried when food access has been inconsistent, when eating has been controlled or judged, or when hunger and fullness signals have been ignored for a long time.

-In these conditions, the body adapts to survive.
-It may amplify hunger, quiet signals, create urgency around food, or rely on food for regulation.
-These disordered eating behaviors are protective responses, not signs that your body can't be trusted.
+In these conditions, the body adapts.
+It may amplify hunger, quiet signals, create urgency around food, or rely on food for emotional regulation.
+These are protective responses.
+Not signs that something is wrong with you.

 Your Body Is Still Communicating

 Even when signals feel confusing, intense, or absent, your body never stopped communicating.
-Communication shows up as thoughts about food, cravings, fatigue, shakiness, irritability, emotional sensitivity, or disconnection.
-The goal isn't to interpret every signal perfectly, but to respond with care.
+It shows up as thoughts about food, cravings, fatigue, shakiness, irritability, or emotional sensitivity.
+The goal isn't to interpret every signal perfectly.
+It's to respond with care.

 You don't need to trust your body before you eat.
-Eating consistently allows access to trust to return.
+Eating consistently is what allows that trust to return on its own.

 There's No Test to Pass

 Hunger and fullness aren't tests.
 There's no correct way to feel hunger and no exact moment to stop eating.
 Some days hunger will feel loud.
 Other days it may feel quiet or delayed.
 Fullness may arrive earlier or later than expected.
-These changes are normal parts of reconnecting with trust.
+These shifts are a normal part of reconnecting with your body.

-Fear and doubt often show up during recovery from an eating disorder.
-Feeling afraid doesn't mean your body is untrustworthy, it means your body is still learning to feel safe around food.
-You can feel fear and still eat.
+Doubt and uncertainty often show up when you're trying to reconnect with how your body eats.
+Feeling unsure doesn't mean your body is untrustworthy.
+It means your body is still adjusting to feeling safe around food.
+You can feel unsure and still eat.
 You can feel disconnected and still nourish yourself.
-You can feel unsure and still respond with care.
 Reconnection doesn't require certainty.

 Trust Happens in the Body

 Reconnecting with body trust happens in the body, not the mind.
 You don't need to believe in your body's wisdom for it to be there.
-Each time you nourish yourself, especially when it feels difficult, your body has another experience of being cared for.
+Each time you nourish yourself, your body has another experience of being taken care of.

 Instead of asking whether you can trust your body, ask what would support your body right now.
 Your body was never the problem.
-It adapted to unsafe conditions around food to protect you.
-With consistent nourishment and compassion, your body can reconnect to its natural ability to regulate and guide you.
+It adapted to protect you.
+With consistent nourishment and a little patience, it will find its way back to guiding you the way it always has.

 Previous